-Because each member of C(S) contains exactly one changed word, the method is unable to correct more than one error per sentence.
-(Including in C(S) sentences with more than one change would be combinatorially explosive.)
+Because each member of $\mathscr{C}(S)$ contains exactly one changed word, the method is unable to correct more than one error per sentence.
+(Including in $\mathscr{C}(S)$ sentences with more than one change would be combinatorially explosive; but see section 4.2 below.)
 This limitation would usually not be a problem; that is, we expect that for most typists, α is considerably greater than the reciprocal of the mean sentence length, and so sentences would only very rarely contain more than one real-word error.
-Nonetheless, MDM seemingly violate their own assumption by considering typists with α values as low as .9 (one word in every ten is a real-word error); see section 3 below.
+Nonetheless, MDM seemingly violate their own assumption by considering typists with α values as low as .9 (one word in every ten is a real-word error); see section 2.3 below.

-3 The limitations of MDM's evaluation
+2.3 The Limitations of MDM's Evaluation

-MDM's evaluation of their method used trigram probabilities for a 20,000-word vocabulary; they do not say what corpus the probabilities were derived from,4 nor what smoothing method, if any, was used.5 The test set was only 100 sentences, containing no words outside the 20,000-word vocabulary, chosen from newswire and English Canadian Hansard.
+MDM's evaluation of their method used trigram probabilities for a 20,000-word vocabulary; they do not say what corpus the probabilities were derived from, 5 nor what smoothing method, if any, was used.6 The test set was only 100 sentences, containing no words outside the 20,000-word vocabulary, chosen from newswire and English Canadian Hansard.
 For each sentence, a set of erroneous sentences was generated by replacing each word in turn with each of its possible spelling variations in the vocabulary; that is, each erroneous sentence contained exactly one error.
 There was an average of 86 erroneous sentences S for each original sentence S'.

 In each set of sentences, each erroneous sentence was tested to determine whether, if it were observed, some other sentence in the set would be preferred, and if so whether that would be the original sentence; in addition, each original sentence was tested to see whether some erroneous variation would be preferred.
-The experiments were carried out with four different values of α , from .9 (an extremely error-prone typist) to .9999 (a extraordinarily accurate typist).
+The experiments were carried out with four different values of α , from .9 (an extremely error-prone typist) to .9999 (an extraordinarily accurate typist).